 Marukawa Fusen Chewing Bubble Gum Cola Flavor

-Such cheap Japanese treats whose price ranges from 10 yen to about 100 yen are called “Dagashi (駄菓子)“, which is particularly popular with children in Japan.
+Such cheap Japanese treats, whose price is from 10 to about 100 yen, are called Dagashi (駄菓子), which is particularly popular with children.

-When I was a kid, there were quite a few small candy shops that specialized in Dagashi called “Dagashiya (駄菓子屋)” around the country.
+When I was a kid, there were quite a few small candy shops that specialized in Dagashi called Dagashiya (駄菓子屋) around the country.

 and the other day, I bought small pieces of chewing bubble gum Dagashi in a supermarket.

-Marukawa Cola Gum
+Marukawa Fusen Cola Gum

-What I purchased this time is this Marukawa’s classic Cola Flavor “Fusen Gum (風船ガム: bubble gum)”, which brings back memories of my childhood because I used to eat it as a kid.
+What I purchased this time is this Marukawa’s classic Cola Flavor Fusen Gum (風船ガム: bubble gum), which brings back memories of my childhood because I used to eat it as a kid.

 Now, let’s see the contents of this product.

 On the backside of the outer paper wrapper, there is a maze game to give joy to little kids.

-Although it’s been a long time since I last ate it, the taste was great as ever, nicely refreshing and so yummy.
+Although it’s been a long time since I last ate it, the taste was good as ever; It was pleasantly refreshing and so yummy!

 Lastly, let’s see the ingredients of this Dagashi chewing gum.